 Still, parents may wonder what holiday activities are best for their families.
 Here are a few tips to navigate the holidays safely this year.

-When considering a holiday get-together, think about who within your family has risk factors for becoming seriously ill from COVID‑19.
-This may include people over the age of 65 and people with chronic conditions like obesity, heart disease or diabetes.
-If anyone has these risk factors, it's best to avoid any gatherings.
+When planning a holiday gathering or activity, consider if anyone in your family has risk factor for becoming seriously ill from COVID‑19.
+This may include people over the age of 65 and people with conditions like obesity, heart disease or diabetes.
+You should also consider if anyone has not been fully vaccinated against COVID‑19.

-Whether you visit family or not, you need to continue practicing everyday precautions to prevent the spread of COVID‑19, such as:
+However you celebrate the holidays, continue taking everyday precautions to prevent the spread of COVID‑19 and other illnesses, such as: